KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/lab-equipment/vpn.md

 ## Signing up for the lab's VPN

-If you'd like access to the lab's VPN please slack the cyber lab channel: <https://ssas-students.slack.com/archives/CT525JEK1> or email [sbb@kth.se](mailto:sbb@kth.se) with the following information:
+If you'd like access to the lab's VPN please slack the cyber lab channel: <https://ssas-students.slack.com/archives/CT525JEK1> or email [nse-cyber-lab@kth.se](mailto:nse-cyber-lab@kth.se) with the following information:

 - Your full name
 - Your KTH email address